What's in a name? Tips for naming your new business

 • Rhymes can be annoying but used well are very effective (7 Eleven)

-• Imagery is the most powerful poetic devices, research shows that people experience sound in the same way we experience taste or colour eg. “Wet and Wild, water park”.
+• Imagery is the most powerful poetic device - research shows that people experience sound in the same way we experience taste or colour eg. “Wet and Wild, water park”.

 • Metaphor - make sure you select something that doesn’t go over the customers head (eg. “Amazon” is a metaphoric name meant to evoke the idea of a large, exotic place.
 At the same time, it’s easy to spell, say, and remember – which makes it a fantastic name.)